 In consideration of being granted permission to participate in the Night Market, the Releasor grants the DWBIA, and anyone it may authorize, its consent to use its likeness, voice, words, or any other representation, as well as any works it may furnish [collectively the “Works”] in television, radio, film, print, electronically or in any other form, and the right to reproduce, display, distribute, and record the same, to promote the DWBIA and Night Market, and any other future promotions as may be determined by the DWBIA.
 The Works may or may not identify the Releasor as the subject and/or owner, and the Releasor waives any rights that it may have to inspect or give its approval to the Works.

 The Releasor is fully responsible for their own personal items during the Night Market, including but not limited to any equipment, materials, or personal effects that they may use in the course of their Participation and the DWBIA and Released Parties shall not be liable for any loss of or damage to the same.

 Vendors must submit a list or details of products with their application form.
-Products sold at the Night Market must be GROWN, MADE, BAKED, or PRODUCED by the Vendor or be an artisanal Canadian product.
+Products sold at the Night Market must be Handcrafted, Made, Produced, Baked, or Grown by the Vendor or be an artisanal Canadian product.
 The Night Market is a space for locally created artisanal Canadian products and foods.
 As such, only Vendors who are selling bona fide locally created or produced artisanal products, foods, or similar products will be permitted.
 Exceptions may be made for Not-for-Profit Groups on a case-by-case basis, with first preference given to Not for Profit Groups located within the DWBIA’s business district.
 If you represent a Not-for-Profit Group, see the section titled “Not for Profit Groups” below.
 Management of the Night Market reserves the right to ask any Vendor to remove any product or item from sale at any time during the season.

 All Vendors must: